 She was captured by the Burgundians, who had allied with the British against the French King Charles VII (his coronation at Reims was secured by St. Joan of Arc in the previous year).

 The following May, Joan attempted to raise the siege of Compiègne, located about 790 kilometers northeast of Paris.

 She and her forces made attack on the Burgundian camp.
 Joan was cut off and was taken prisoner by the Duke of Burgundy, an English ally.
 He handed Joan over to the Bishop of Beauvais, who was also an English ally.

-Interrogation of Joan of Arc began on February 21.
-Judgement was to be based on seventy different points, including charges that she indulged in divination, had prophetic dreams, was a sorceress, witch, and conjurer of evil spirits.
+The interrogation of Joan of Arc began on February 21.
+Judgment was to be based on seventy different points, including charges that she indulged in divination, had prophetic dreams, was a sorceress, witch, and conjurer of evil spirits.

 Painting by Adolphe-Alexandre Dillens of Joan of Arc Being Led Away after Her Capture on May 23, 1430

 Her judges were of the opinion that her visions were worthless and denied her the gift of prophecy.

 They also censured her for dressing in masculine clothing and for 'sinful pride'.
 Joan, namely, believed that she was responsible only to God and not to the church, which the judges represented.